DjangoGirls/tutorial/en/deploy/README.md

 <img src="images/new_github_repo.png" />

+> **Note** The name `my-first-blog` is important -- you could choose something else, but it's going to occur lots of times in the instructions below, and you'd have to substitute it each time.
+It's probably easier to just stick with the name `my-first-blog`.

 On the next screen, you'll be shown your repo's clone URL.
 Choose the "HTTPS" version, copy it, and we'll paste it into the terminal shortly:

 <img src="images/github_get_repo_url_screenshot.png" />